 - Lectures: This course will be conducted in a live, in-person format.
-Lectures will also be broadcast and recorded using the Echo 360 system.
-Lectures will be accessible on Echo 360 through Brightspace. - Exams: There will be one midterm exam and a cumulative final exam.
+Lectures will also be broadcast and recorded on Echo360 using Universal Capture.
+Lectures will be accessible on Echo360 through Brightspace. - Exams: There will be one midterm exam and a cumulative final exam.
 Exams will be made available through Brightspace.
 Exams will be taken in-person, in the classroom, on your laptops.
-A remote option for completing the exams may be made available (using the Respondus Lockdown Browser and Monitor). - Assignments: There will be 3 programming assignments and then a final project.
-The assignments will be posted to Brightspace.
-The final project will be an extension of the assignments.
-Students will work in pairs on the assignments and project.
+A remote option for completing the exams may be made available (using the Respondus Lockdown Browser and Monitor). - Assignments: The assignments will be posted to Brightspace. - Practical Exercises: The practical exercises will be posted to Brightspace, but may make use of a third-party website.
+Details explained in lecture. - Presentation Project: There will be a term presentation project on a significant topic in computer security during the second half of the semester.
+Students may work in teams of up to 4 people for the term project.
+We will talk more about this mid-semester.